maciverlab/maciverlab.github.io/_projdata/2017-02-07-bigeyedata.md

 ## Literature

 Most of the cited literature except some books and monographs can be found in the [*cited_literature*](https://github.com/maciverlab/Bigeye/tree/master/cited_literature) folder.
 This folder contains password protected zip archives of all the cited literature.
-Please email [mreplicated@gmail.com](mailto: mreplicated@gmail.com) for access to the password to de-encrypt the archives.
+Please email [mreplicated@gmail.com](mailto: mreplicated@gmail.com) for access to the password to decrypt the archives.

 The publications are titled with format: first four letters of author last name last two digits of publication year and part of the title (eg. MacIver, Malcolm A., Noura M. Sharabash, and Mark E. Nelson.
 "Prey-capture behavior in gymnotid electric fish: motion analysis and effects of water conductivity." *Journal of experimental biology* 204.3 (2001): 543-557.